 People tend to stretch from their more flexible areas and rely on their better-developed muscles for strength, thus reinforcing postural habits.
 Through attention to proper alignment, Iyengar Yoga encourages weak parts to strengthen and stiff areas to release, thus awakening and realigning the whole body.

-If you have not done yoga before, you should attend an Introductory Course or a Level 1 class.
-Students who have studied other types of yoga but who have never experienced Iyengar Yoga are also encouraged to take Level 1 classes for a time to absorb the basic principles and apply them to the fundamental postures.
+If you have not done yoga before, you should attend an Introductory Course or a Beginner class.
+Students who have studied other types of yoga but who have never experienced Iyengar Yoga are also encouraged to take Beginner classes.
+This allows time to absorb the basic principles and apply them to the fundamental postures.

 The various asanas have different effects on the body.
 The basic postures taught at the beginning will build strength and stamina, and improve muscular tone, flexibility, and alignment.
 Practicing the postures reduces tiredness and soothes the nerves.
 It also trains and disciplines the mind so that concentration is improved.